RomanLut/hx-esp32-cam-fpv/README.md

 # FEC

 Frames are sent using Forward error correction encoding.
-Currently FEC is set to 6/12 which means any 6 of 12 packets in block can be lost, but frame will be recovered.
+Currently FEC is set to k=6, n=12 which means that bandwidth is doubled but any 6 of 12 packets in block can be lost, and frame will still be recovered.

 FEC is set to such high redundancy because lost frame at 30 fps looks very bad, even worse then overal image quality decrease causes by wasted bandwidth.